FAQ - Frequently Asked Questions

 We will then send you additional information about our litter plans and invite you to come for a visit.

 We do like to meet people in person even though you may live very far from us.

 We generally do not like to ship our puppies, and would prefer to have them fly home with you as carry on.

 Q: Why do I need to have my puppy spayed/neutered ?

 ALL of our puppies are sold on strict spay/neuter contracts.

 In the event that you are interested in a "show potential" puppy,

-you will be required to adhere to a seperate contract.
+you will be required to adhere to a separate contract.